Berat, Albania: Discover the Timeless Beauty of the City of a Thousand Windows

 Berat’s unique look and preserved architecture have made it a backdrop for several international films and documentaries about the Balkans.

-How to Get to Berat and Travel Tips
+🚗 How to Get to Berat

 Getting to Berat is relatively easy, whether you’re arriving from Tirana, Vlora, or elsewhere in Albania.
 While the city has no airport or railway station, its central location and growing popularity make it a frequent stop on most Albanian travel routes.